 - •What is a sort code?

 - •Are sort codes and account numbers the same in the Republic of Ireland?

 - •Can sort codes and account numbers be used for international transfers?

-- •Save money and time with Airwallex
+- •Manage money globally with Airwallex

-What is an account number?
+So, what exactly is an account number?